symblai/symbl-docs/docs/async-api/overview/text/put-text.md

 It can be useful in cases where you have new information like chats, emails or messages which keep generating for single entity.
 Using this API, you can add all the new entity data to the existing Conversation ID (`conversationId`).

 :::info
-If there are multiple requests are submitted for the same Conversation ID, all the requests will be processed synchronously in order to maintain the order of the requests for the conversation.
+If multiple requests are submitted for the same Conversation ID, all the requests are processed synchronously in order to maintain the order of the requests for the conversation.
 :::

 ### Authentication